Genesis of Genius

 Like Dos Passos, Don Herold (1889-1966) could express himself through both words and pictures, albeit in a much less serious vein.
 In the March 8 issue Herold wrote about the indignity of having to disrobe for a medical examination.
 An excerpt:

-Also an illustrator and cartoonist, Herold made his debut in the New Yorker with this cartoon in the June 1, 1929 issue:
+Also an illustrator and cartoonist, Herold made his debut in The New Yorker with this cartoon in the June 1, 1929 issue:

 Herold began working as an illustrator around 1910, and enjoyed a long career with a number of publications, including the humor magazine Judge: